Close Menu

 Enhancing Vascular Function

-When you make olive oil a regular part of the menu, the blood vessels grow more flexible and quicker to respond, so circulation flows smoothly.
+When you make olive oil a regular part of the menu, health benefits of olive oil the blood vessels grow more flexible and quicker to respond, so circulation flows smoothly.
 Abundant polyphenols fight oxidative stress that can damage the endothelium, the protective wall that coats arteries.
 Thanks to these effects, blood pressure ticks down and overall inflammation eases, addressing two major drivers of heart trouble at their source.

 Weight Management Unveiled: The Fat that Fights Fat